If you’re only going to take one supplement to support your workouts, there’s a strong argument to be made for creatine monohydrate.

 Optimum nutrition is one of the most well-known supplement company’s and has a reputation for delivering high-quality products.

-Their unflavoured creatine monohydrate supplement is priced around the market average, but because this product is micronised, it may mix better than many other creatine supplements.
+Their unflavoured creatine monohydrate in powder form is priced around the market average, but because this product is micronised, it may mix better than many other creatine supplements.

 If you’re looking for a creatine supplement that mixes well in water or your shakes without leaving a gritty taste in your mouth, this may be the supplement for you.